wsmith323/namedspace/README.md

-It is inspired by namedtuple (and shamelessly copies some of the namedtuple code), and was motivated by my realization that I was often abusing namedtuple, using a namedtuple a base class for simple numerous custom classes that I was writing.
+It is inspired by namedtuple (and shamelessly copies some of the namedtuple code), and was motivated by my realization that I was often abusing namedtuple, using a namedtuple as a base class for numerous simple custom classes that I was writing.

 In these cases, it was the named attribute access and immutability of the namedtuple that was desirable, and the sequence behavior was not